Table of Contents_

 Like many other mediums for financial transactions, Paypal transfers are extremely vulnerable to scams and fraudsters.
 As such, it is very important to know what can be done by customers and Paypal to resolve such issues.

-Shipping Address Fraud- A scammer will ask you to ship items to a particular address and money is wired to your account.
-However, the delivery address given to you is invalid and the delivery company will be unable to find it.
+Shipping Address Fraud- A scammer will ask you to ship items to a particular address, and money is wired to your account.
+However, the delivery address given to you is invalid, and the delivery company will be unable to find it.
 Following multiple attempts, the item was flagged as undeliverable in their records.
-The scammer will then contact the delivery company with the actual address to ship to.
+The scammer will then contact the delivery company with the shipping address.
 After receiving the item, he will file a complaint with Paypal that the item was not delivered.
-Paypal will reimburse them and you will be required to pay an amount to the scammer’s account for the overpayment.
+Paypal will reimburse them, and you will be required to pay an amount to the scammer’s account for the overpayment.

 Be sure not to wire money to someone you don’t know.
 Genuine customers will not overpay.
 Legitimate prizes don’t require payment to receive.
 If an investment that supposedly offers zero risks seems too good to be true, it most probably is.

-In the case of anyone claiming to be representing a charitable organization, you can always verify the credentials of the group online.
+If anyone claiming to be representing a charitable organization, you can always verify the group’s credentials online.
 Several websites contain lists of known and reputed charitable organizations.
 If the charity that contacted you is not listed on any of these and does not have its website, then avoid any further interaction with them.

-If you suspect you may have been a victim of fraud via PayPal, you can ask for a refund and inform your credit card company about the transaction and ask them to cancel it.
+If you suspect you may have been a victim of fraud via PayPal, you can ask for a refund, inform your credit card company about the transaction, and ask them to cancel it.
 In banking terms, this is known as a chargeback.
-The funds will then be frozen by PayPal in the seller account.
+PayPal will then freeze the funds in the seller’s account.
 Reasons for a chargeback include:

 In PayPal chargebacks, sellers incur a chargeback fee.
 However, this fee can be waived if the seller has availed of the Seller Protection Policy.
 Chargebacks can be better managed using the Breakthrough app.
 Here’s a quick run-through of the chargeback process:

 Unfortunately, the chances of getting your money back from scams involving cash payments are slim.
-You could file a report with your local police department or tradings standard and see if any action may be taken by them.
+You could file a report with your local police department or tradings standard and see if they may take any action.

 Gather all information you might have about the transaction, and get in touch with the Internet Crime Complaint Center of the FBI.
-Make sure to include all possible information like email content or any links shared with you.
+Make sure to include all possible information, like email content or any links shared with you.
 Once the report is filed, you will be given an IC3 complaint number.
 Be sure to record this number for future steps.
-Drop-in at the local FBI field office in your hometown, furnish the concerned cybercrime agent with your IC3 complaint number.
+Drop in at the local FBI field office in your hometown, and furnish the concerned cybercrime agent with your IC3 complaint number.

 After this, file a report with your local police department.
 Provide them with the same details and information you had given to the FBI and any other concerned authorities.
 You will be issued with a police report number or incident number.
 You will need to save this.
 Additionally, do obtain the contact information of the officers investigating your case, so you can follow up with them.